roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 Thus we have :math:`x^2 + y^2 = 600^2` as the basic formula for the
 curve of motion.

+.. _`fig:ddrivecircles`:
 .. figure:: TermsFigures/ddrive_circle.*
    :width: 70%
    :align: center

-   [fig:ddrivecircles]A differential drive robot with constant wheel velocity drives in straight lines and circles.
+   A differential drive robot with constant wheel velocity drives in straight lines and circles.

 | Solve these equations for the given values of